Linux Community Wins as Fedora Cancels 32-Bit Removal Plan

 There are many advanced configuration options, such as configuring LLVM's Link Time Optimization (LTO), Tick Rate, Tick Types, Least Recently Used memory (LRU), kernel preemption type, custom kernel name, and more.

-It took the CachyOS folks seven months of effort to reach this stage, and you will be pleased to know that it is being offered under the 3-Clause BSD license.
+It took Nitrux Linux developers seven months of effort to bring this tool from CachyOS to Debian, and you will be pleased to know that it is being offered under the 3-Clause BSD license.

 The official announcement blog lists the following steps to get it installed on a local machine: